Lesson 7 of 8

 claude

-This creates a folder for your project and opens Claude Code inside it.
+This creates a folder for your project and opens your AI agent inside it.
+Anything it builds will land here.

 A simple web app that saves notes.
 No accounts, no database.
 Works offline.
 Good for a first project.